s0840389/MResCode/readme.txt

     Contains matlab and R codes to generate figures in text

-    charts.m - creates charts in section 4
+        charts.m - creates most IRF charts in section 4

         decomp_charts.m - Does the partial eq consumption decomp of the HANK IRF's

         charts.r - creates consumption decomp chart

-    figure1.m - constructs VAR IRF for the labour share [ need to add code for actual VAR]
+        figure1.m - constructs VAR IRF for the labour share [ need to clean up & add code for actual VAR]

     2) HANK